Combatting the Great Resignation: 3 Ways to Strengthen Your Ranks and Retain Employees

 Adopting a hybrid work model

 The middle ground, which employers must seek, is a hybrid work model.
-Offering flexibility in terms of work timings and location, the model has advantages too big to neglect:
+Offering flexibility in terms of work timings and location across distributed teams, the model has advantages too big to neglect:

 - Improves productivity